FAQS - FREQUENTLY ASKED QUESTIONS AND ANSWERS

-WHAT IS DIFFERENCE BETWEEN LEVERAXE 1 AND LEVERAXE 2?Both have the same features but Leveraxe 2 has manufactured with the totally new method.
+WHAT IS DIFFERENCE BETWEEN LEVERAXE CLASSIC AND LEVERAXE ULTRA?Both have the same features but Leveraxe Ultra has manufactured with the totally new method.
 It’s very hard stainless steel with laser cutting.
 All the safety elements work well.
-Leveraxe 2 is lighter so even not so strong person can use it easily.
-And it’s still as powerful as the Leveraxe 1.
+Leveraxe Ultra is lighter so even not so strong person can use it easily.
+And it’s still as powerful as the Leveraxe Classic.
 With lighter Leveraxe you’ll get faster speed and therefore power is getting stronger.

 WHY IS THE HANDLE SO LONG?The handle’s length is primarily a matter of safety.
 A long handle (90 cm/3.5 inc) assures that the stroke will not hit your leg even if you miss the log and strike the ground.
 A long handle also gives more speed and precision to the blow.